ReichtumQian/KoopmanDL/README.md

 ## Documentation

 Comprehensive mathematics details and design documentation are available in the `doc` folder.
+To compile the document, make sure your computer has `texlive` installed.

 ``` bash
 git clone https://github.com/ReichtumQian/KoopmanDL.git